KellySui/L1-L2ARDCF/README.md

 ### Results on Enshi
 https://github.com/KellySui/videos4sonar/assets/106424240/23957510-3485-4b5b-8e46-abaaada0d011

 The challenges included in this video are: scale variation, fake target and tugboat wake.
-The main reasons for the scale variation is the different angles of the AUV's motion to the sonar, which affects its appearance, false targets, which is also a common challenge in underwater environments, and tugboat wake, which are a special challenge unique to the characteristics of our experimental conditions.
+The main reasons for the scale variation is the different angles of the AUV's motion to the sonar, which affects its appearance, fake targets, which is also a common challenge in underwater environments, and tugboat wake, which are a special challenge unique to the characteristics of our experimental conditions.